Actions Registry (alpha)

 Required Properties

-name: A unique identifier for the action (string)title: A human-readable title for the action (string)description: A detailed description of what the action does (string)schema: Object containing input and output schema definitionsinput: Function that returns a Zod schema for validating inputoutput: Function that returns a Zod schema for validating output
+name: A unique identifier for the action (string)title: A human-readable title for the action (string)description: A detailed description of what the action does (string)schema: Object containing schema definitionsinput: Function that returns a Zod schema for validating inputoutput: Function that returns a Zod schema for validating outputsecrets: (optional) Function that returns a Zod schema for validating secrets.
+See Secrets below.

 action: The async function that executes the action logic